Wednesday, December 5, 2018

 Finally as a solution to dealing with these issues I have explored what could be a third way response to ICL and for the ICC to consider.
 As a solution I thus put forward that ICL and the ICC consider a cultural defence in certain instances.
 However, I do not go the full mile and advocate for a full defence of culture, but rather for a moderate model as suggested by authors such as Ben-David.
 I explain how this moderate cultural defence could operate in a hypothetical example namely the Dominic Ongwen case currently at the ICC, by employing its use within the framework of existing defences available to Ongwen at the ICC.
 (See a previous post on this issue)

 The aim of drawing attention to cultural issues in closing has been mainly to assist the ICC in increasing its legitimacy not only with African states parties but with those states parties who are already pluralist in its legal traditions and to ensure that the rights of the accused namely fair trial and culture are properly balanced against each other.
 The solutions I have advocated for in my book are consistent with the spirit and purpose of the Rome Statute.
 So for those of you who are interested in these issues, my book aims to provide a balanced approach to culture and the law which most often is considered to be in antithesis to one another.
 I must also add that the purpose of the ICC in obtaining cultural legitimacy is pivotal to its future existence and to the fair application of the Rome Statute and I am optimistic that the insights that I have laid down in this book will be of vital use to the Court and to other judicial institutions with multicultural societies who would be interested in exploring the intersections between culture and the law.
-I would in closing recommend it to anyone who is interested in issues relating to the legitimacy of international criminal law and international courts and tribunals through culture in general.
+I would recommend it to anyone who is interested in issues relating to the legitimacy of international criminal law and international courts and tribunals through an examination of culture in general.

 Posted by Ingrid Roestenburg Morgan